Innocence (2020 film): Casting

 On November 8, 2018, actresses Shin Hye-sun and Bae Jong-ok were confirmed to star in the courtroom film Innocence.
 Han Yi-jin was confirmed to have joined the cast on December 11, followed by Tae Hang-ho on December 12.

 The film marks Shin Hye-sun's first major role in a film.
 She revealed that one of the reasons why she chose this film is because her father advised her to.
 She added that "such female-led legal dramas are not common these days, and [her] fans wanted [her] to play the role of a lawyer someday due to [her] clear diction."
 Shin used Elizabeth Sloane (the main character of the 2016 American film Miss Sloane, played by Jessica Chastain) as a source of inspiration while preparing for her role.

 Bae Jong-ok chose to play Jung-in's mother "out of thirst for an acting transformation" as her character looks 30 years older than her.
 She also accepted to play in the film because she "wondered how complicated and twisted relationships between neighbors can get if their respective families have a history between them."

-According to director Park Sang-hyun, the role of the mayor could only be played by Heo Joon-ho as the character "is rumored to have perfectly pulled off a double-faced man full of greed and corruption."
+According to director Park Sang-hyun, the role of the mayor could only be played by Huh Joon-ho as the character "is rumored to have perfectly pulled off a double-faced man full of greed and corruption."